Mandya to Mumbai: Soundtrack

-Release
+Reception

 The Times of India gave the film a rating of two-and-a-half out of five stars and wrote that "This film does have its moments that make you sit up and take notice, but you need to stock up some patience to keep yourself without fidgeting between those scenes.
 Watch this film if you like stories that deal with the underdogs and their valour".